 Ecommerce is projected to be nearly $5 trillion by 2021 and the leader, Amazon, has a market cap around $1 trillion.
 Could all this be disrupted by zero fee Decentralized Marketplaces or is this a cypherpunk pipedream?

-This is Part Two (Chapter 11) of The Blockchain Economy serialised book.
-Part Two is where we focus on real world use cases.
-Today is the $5 trillion ecommerce business.
+This is Part Two (Chapter 11) of The Blockchain Economy book.
+This serialised book is a practical guidebook for investors, entrepreneurs and employees who want to learn how to prosper during the transition to an economy where value exchange is permissionless and disintermediated.
 For the index/table of contents of The Blockchain Economy book please click here.

 - You need to be crazy or brilliant to compete with Jeff Bezos.

 - The Dark Web and mainstream are very different markets.

 - Decentralised exchanges for cryptocurrency trading aka DEX may point the way.

 - Particl wins the decentralized purity award but will mainstream care?

 - Could decentralised markets happen first in India?

 The vision of free decentralised marketplaces